esphome/esphome-docs/components/esp32_ble_tracker.rst

     you can save power and RF pollution by setting it to ``false``.
 Defaults to ``true``.
   - **continuous** (*Optional*, boolean): Whether to scan continuously (forever) or to only scan when asked to start a scan (with start_scan action).
 Defaults to ``true``.
+  - **allowlist_address** (*Optional*, list of MAC Address): The MAC address(es) to allow with the scanner.
+    This uses the built-in ESP-IDF whitelist functionality, which limits the scanner to the given MAC addresses.
+    This can be especially useful in evironments where there are a large number of BLE devices but the number of devices to monitor is small.

 - **id** (*Optional*, :ref:`config-id`): Manually specify the ID for this ESP32 BLE Hub.